ham-radio-software/D-Rats/README.md

 ## Supported systems

 This program ONLY work with older Linux distributions that still include Python2, GTK2, etc.
-Support for this program on newer distros is NOT possible until major porting work is completed.
+Support for this program on newer distributions is NOT possible until major porting work is completed.

 On Ms Windows the program works only when compiled on Windows XP 32 bit and distributed keeping some of the DLLs related to GDI and Networking of that version.